KINLET PARISH COUNCIL.

 In 2014 KPNW published an awareness flyer which was posted on various sites throughout Kinlet and feedback on this was positive and therefore a new poster would be produced for 2015.
 Co-ordinator meetings were held on a quarterly basis – usually on the third Monday of the month – and all were welcome as the more co-ordinators there were the more effective they could be.
 The Parish Council was thanked for their support and The Eagle and Serpent for allowing their meetings to be held there.

 - Bridge Club.
 Mr. Haywood reported that the Bridge Club met every other Monday, including Bank Holidays usually averaging 16 members who came for a friendly game of Bridge, cup of tea, biscuits and chat.
 They were always looking for new members of any standard and at a cost of £1.50 per person per session to cover costs a rent of over £200 per annum was generated for the Village Hall.

 - Cleobury Mortimer Youth Partnership.
 Mr. Haywood said that the Partnership meets every other month at Lacon Childe School on a Monday morning with Councillor Shineton as chairperson and other interested personnel.
 The discussion was mainly about the Skate Park in Cleobury Mortimer, football, youth behaviour and of course funding – or the lack of it – and other youth matters.

 - SHROPSHIRE COUNCILLORSÕ REPORTS.

-- CHAIRMANÕS CLOSING REMARKS.
-Mr. Longdon thanked everyone for attending and for the continued support of our County Councillors.
-He also expressed thanks to the Clerk for her hard work over the past year.
-The meeting closed at approximately 8.35 p.m.
+- CHAIRMAN’S CLOSING REMARKS.
+Mr. Dixon thanked everyone for attending and for the continued support of our County Councillors.
+He also expressed thanks to Mr. Alan Longdon who had recently retired for his time on the Parish Council and to the Clerk for her hard work over the past year The meeting closed at approximately 9.00 p.m.